JasperFx/wolverine/docs/guide/handlers/index.md

 ```
 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Samples/DocumentationSamples/HandlerExamples.cs#L10-L63' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_validmessagehandlers' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+It's also valid to use class instances with constructor arguments for your handlers:

+snippet: sample_instance_handler

 ## Rules for Message Handlers